Reimagining hope, ‘truth’ and equality

 Panels may take the form of clustered paper presentations, conference streams, roundtables, lightening presentations, workshops, creative presentations such as poetry, song, etc. The minimum time allocated to a panel is 60 minutes and they must include a minimum of three participants (e.g., 3 x 15 minute papers with 5 minutes for questions).

 The full call for panels and further information is available here.

 Call for Papers

-A call for papers is now open and closes October 3rd.
+The call for papers closed on October 3rd.

 Ideally papers will address the conference theme.
 However, papers that address adjacent sociological themes are very welcome also (see below for potential areas of interest).
 All papers will be reviewed and included at the discretion of the conference organising committee.

 The full call for papers and further information is available here.

 Panels and papers can be on any sociology-related topic, with the list below only comprising of suggestions:

 ● City/Urban life

 ● Critical Disability